seanmcelroy/Mystiko/README.txt

   -e, --encrypt    The path to file to encrypt and package

+  -h, --hash       The path to hash for a manifest output, without actually
+                   creating split encrypted files

   -f, --force      Overwrite files if required

   -o, --output     If used with the --decrypt operation, specifies the path for